Mechanism Design for Online Resource Allocation: A Unified Approach: Online Mechanism Design

 \subsection{Design Principles}

 In the online setting, we need to process agents in a sequential manner.
 For a given arrival instance $ \mathcal{A} $, after processing the $ n $-th request, we denote the objective values of Problem \eqref{primal_problem} and Problem \eqref{dual_problem} by $ P_n(\mathcal{A}) $ and $ D_n(\mathcal{A}) $, respectively.
 For simplicity, we drop the parenthesis and simply write $ P_n $ and $ D_n $ hereinafter.
 Meanwhile, we say that $ P_n\ (D_n) $ is feasible if $ P_n\ (D_n) $ is a feasible objective value of Problem \eqref{SWM} (Problem \eqref{dual_problem}) after processing the $ n $-th request.
-Proposition \ref{OPD_principle} below shows that if the sequences of $ \{P_n\}_{\forall n} $ and $ \{D_n\}_{\forall n} $ are feasible and satisfy a group of inequalities parameterized by $ \alpha $, then the corresponding online algorithm is guaranteed to be $ \alpha $-competitive.
+Proposition \ref{OPD_principle} below shows that if the sequences of $ \{P_n\}_{\forall n} $ and $ \{D_n\}_{\forall n} $ are feasible and satisfy a group of inequalities parameterized by $ \alpha $, then the corresponding online algorithm is guaranteed to be $ \alpha $-competitive. \begin{proposition} An online algorithm is $ \alpha $-competitive if the following two conditions are satisfied, namely, i) the sequences of $ \{P_n\}_{\forall n} $ and $ \{D_n\}_{\forall n} $ are feasible, and ii) there exists an index $ k\in \mathcal{N} $ such that the following inequalities hold